droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > [!abstract]+ **Harming the Incorporeal**
 > A player who attempts to recall information about harming spirits and succeeds on a DC 24 Arcana check learns the following information:
 >
-> * Spirits and other incorporeal undead are generally immune to elemental and natural forces, including acid, cold, fire, lightning, thunder, and poison damage, as well as bludgeoning, piercing, and slashing damage dealt by nonmagical attacks.
+> * Incorporeal creatures usually have immunity to effects or conditions that require a physical body, like disease, poison, and precision damage.
+They usually have resistance against all damage (except force damage and damage from Strikes with the _ghost touch_ property rune), with double the resistance against non-magical damage.
 > * Such spirits lose these damage immunities upon entering the Ethereal Plane, where they exist as corporeal beings.
 > * Some creatures have developed natural means of counteracting these immunities.
 For example, the fangs and venom of a **phase spider** are capable of harming spirits on both the Material and Ethereal Plane.
-> * A spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional material component to cast their spells.
-(The fang isn't consumed when used in this way.)
+> * A spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional material component to cast their spells (Spell Catalyst).
-> * A martial combatant can also deal damage to an incorporeal spirit normally by coating one weapon or up to three pieces of ammunition with phase spider venom or *holy water*.
-When applied in this way, the venom or *holy water* acts as a contact poison that nullifies the spirit's immunity to the coated weapon, except the coating remains potent for 10 minutes and isn't rendered impotent by touching an incorporeal creature.
+> * A martial combatant can also deal damage to an incorporeal spirit normally by coating one weapon or up to three pieces of ammunition with phase spider venom.
+When applied in this way, the venom acts as Ghost Oil.
 >
 > The players can also learn this information automatically by consulting the book *Ethereal Entities* (see [[Arc E - The Missing Vistana]] or [[Arc H - The Lost Soul]]), by asking Dr. Rudolph van Richten after revealing his true identity (see [[Arc E - The Missing Vistana]]), or by asking Ezmerelda d'Avenir after recruiting her (see [[Arc K - The Fallen Abbey]]).